DETAILED ACTION

 ○ a quadrangular front face (front face of 12, see Fig. 1);

-○ an upper edge (top edge of 12), a lower edge (bottom edge of 12) and two side edges (left/right edges of 12) between the upper edge (top edge of 12) and the lower edge (bottom edge of 12), wherein the edges (left/right edges of 12) extend perpendicularly to (Fig. 1, Fig. 4) the front face (front face of 12) and define an inner cavity (within 12, see Fig. 3-4) with said front face (front face of 12);
+○ an upper edge (top edge of 12), a lower edge (bottom edge of 12) and two side edges (left/right edges of 12) between the upper edge (top edge of 12) and the lower edge (bottom edge of 12), wherein the upper (top edge of 12), lower (bottom edge of 12) and two side edges (left/right edges of 12) extend perpendicularly to (Fig. 1, Fig. 4) the front face (front face of 12) and define an inner cavity (within 12, see Fig. 3-4) with said front face (front face of 12);

-- an upper clamping feature (28) for each panel (12) which are linked to (Fig. 3-4) the panel (12) and are intended to be linked to an upright profile (28 is capable of linking to an upright profile) in a mounting situation (Fig. 4), wherein the clamping feature (28) comprises:
+- an upper clamping feature (28) for each tray panel (12) which are linked to (Fig. 3-4) the tray panel (12) and are configured to be linked to an upright profile (28 is capable of linking to an upright profile) in a mounting situation (Fig. 4), wherein the at least two upper clamping feature (28) comprises:

 - a longitudinal upper flange (24 on the top of 12) extending perpendicularly from a free end (end of 12) of the upper edge (top edge of 12) and which is partially linked to the first flange (within 44) of the upper clamping feature (28),